kirenia/kirenia/README.md

 👯 I’m looking to collaborate on projects that involved space-related topics, such as Stellarium, when the time is right.

-👩🏽‍⚕️ My background is in emergency medicine, and I have studied astronomy on-and-off since I was in grade school.
+👩🏽‍⚕️ My background is in emergency medicine, but I have studied astronomy on-and-off since I was in grade school.
 It's a lifelong dream of mine to become an astronomer.
+I was also a helicopter mechanic for some time specializing in hydraulic systems and airframes.

 📫 How to reach me: https://x.com/kire_jm